orryball/portfolio/Deleting an S3 Bucket.md

  > - Deleting a bucket that contains objects will be permanently delete all of those objects.
  > - Deleting a bucket that has versioning enabled will permanently delete all versions of each object in the bucket.

+## Deleting a Bucket ##

  1. Sign into your AWS account, and navigate to the AWS Management Console.

  2. Navigate to the [Amazon S3 console](https://console.aws.amazon.com/s3/).

  3. A list of all your Buckets is displayed.
 Each bucket will have a select box next to them.
-Select bucket that you want to delete, and then choose the **Delete** action located at the top, righthand side of the console page.
+Select the bucket that you want to delete, and then choose the **Delete** action located at the top, righthand side of the console page.

  4. You will be prompted with a confirmation wizard for deleting a bucket, asking you to enter the name of the bucket you want to delete.
 Enter the bucket's name in the text field and choose **Confirm**.